American vs Delta vs United

 The product offers all the business class bells and whistles you really need other than a door.
 But the product is plenty private, especially if you get a true window seat.

-What is interesting here is that United was so invested and believed in this product that they planned to roll this out across all long haul international routes.
+What is impressive United was so invested in this product that they rolled it across all long haul international routes within 6 years!
 Boy that is a lot of planes that needed retrofitting!

 In terms of product consistency, United would win this.